wvpianoman/brian-nixos/README.md

 <div align="center">
   <h1 style="font-size: 24px; color: blue;">My NixOs 23.05 environment</h1>
 </div>
 This repo contains the configs and programs for the computers in my stable.
-Currently there are 3 laptops I am deploying NixOS on:
+Currently there are 3 laptops and 2 desktops I am deploying NixOS on:

 -MacbookPro 9,2